Podge Collins

-Pádraic "Podge" Collins (born 14 January 1992) is an Irish Gaelic footballer and hurler who plays as a right wing-forward for the Clare senior team.
+Pádraic "Podge" Collins (born 14 January 1992) is an Irish Gaelic footballer and hurler who plays as a right wing-forward for Cratloe and previously with the Clare senior team.

 He arrived on the inter-county scene at the age of eighteen when he first linked up with the Clare minor team, before later lining out with the under-21 side.
 He made his senior debut in the 2012 championship.
 Collins has since gone on to play a key role for Clare, and has won one All-Ireland medal.

 At club level Collins is a dual senior championship medallist with Cratloe.

 Early life

 Born in Caherdavin, Limerick, Collins first played competitive hurling whilst at school in St. Caimin's C.S., Shannon.

 His father, Colm, managed the Clare senior football team from 2013 onwards.

 Playing career

 Minor and under-21

 Collins first came to prominence on the inter-county scene as a member of the Clare minor team in 2010.
 He won his first Munster medal that year following a 1-16 to 1-11 defeat of Waterford.
 Clare subsequently qualified for the All-Ireland decider against Kilkenny, however, Collins's side faced a narrow 2-10 to 0-14 defeat.

 By 2012 Collins had joined the Clare under-21 team.
 He won a Munster medal in that grade as Clare defeated Tipperary by 1-16 to 1-14.
 Clare subsequently faced Kilkenny in the All-Ireland decider.
 After trailing at half-time, Clare outscored their opponents by 1-10 to 0-4 in the second period of play to secure a 2-17 to 2-11 victory.
 It was Collins's first All-Ireland medal in the grade.

 Clare dominated the under-21 series once again in 2013.
 A 1-17 to 2-10 defeat of Tipperary in the provincial decider gave Collins a second Munster medal.
 The subsequent All-Ireland saw Clare face first-time finalists Antrim.
 In a complete mismatch, Clare powered to a 2-28 to 0-12 victory, with Collins collecting a second consecutive All-Ireland medal.